Alessio Raballo

-Alessio Raballo Diaz (born 9 September 2006) is a professional footballer who plays as forward for the under-20 team (Campionato Primavera 1) of club Cremonese, on loan from Torino.
+Alessio Raballo Diaz (born 9 September 2006) is a professional footballer who plays as forward for club Torino.
 Born in Italy, he plays for the Cuba national team.

-Career
+Club career

 A youth product of CBS Scuola Calcio, Raballo joined the youth academy of Serie A club Torino in 2019 where he finished his development.
 On 29 December 2024, he received his first call-up with the Torino senior squad for a Serie A match against Udinese, as an unused substitute however.

-On 3 February 2025, he was loaned to fellow Serie A club Parma for the second half of the 2024–25 season, joining the Primavera immediately.
+On 3 February 2025, he was loaned to fellow Serie A club Parma for the second half of the 2024–25 season, joining their Primavera squad immediately.

-On 28 August 2025, Raballo joined the under-20 team of recently Serie A promoted club Cremonese, on an initial one-year loan with an option to buy at the end of the 2025–26 season.
+On 28 August 2025, Raballo joined the under-20 team of recently promoted Serie A club Cremonese, on an initial one-year loan with an option to buy at the end of the 2025–26 season.

 International career

-Raballo was born in Italy to an Italian father and Cuban mother.
+Raballo was born in Italy to an Italian father and a Cuban mother.
 He was called up to the Cuba national team for 2025 CONCACAF Gold Cup matches in March 2025.
 Alongside Camilo Pinillo, they were the first foreign-born players called up to the national team in nearly 60 years.

+Career statistics

+International

+Scores and results list Cuba's goal tally first.